Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events Richmond Halloween Fireworks Night

 The best place to see Halloween fireworks in Metro Vancouver is at the free family-friendly event at Richmond‘s Minoru Park on the evening of October 31st.

-Halloween Fireworks in Richmond
+Halloween Fireworks Festival in Richmond

 Richmond is one of the few municipalities in the Lower Mainland that hosts free events that include fireworks displays on Halloween night.
 The city actually hosts a number of fireworks shows at different locations on the night of October 31st, but the largest and most impressive event is the one at Minoru Park.